Spacecraft Integration, Dragon Final Integration

-- Ability to pass Air Force background checks for Vandenberg and Cape Canaveral
+- Ability to pass Air Force background check for Cape Canaveral

-- Work schedule may vary depending on site operational needs, and flexibility is required
+- Schedules vary due to site operational needs, and night/weekend shift rotations are often necessary - flexibility is required

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here

-- Provide innovative solutions to problems while working with minimal supervision
+- Propose and develop innovative solutions and improvements to spacecraft processing while working with minimal supervision

 Designs, manufactures, & launches rockets and spacecrafts